HTTP-RPC/Lima/README.md

 * Select the "General" tab
 * Drag _Lima.framework_ to the "Embedded Binaries" section
 * In the dialog that appears, ensure that "Copy items if needed" is checked and click "Finish"

-Note that the framework binary must be "trimmed" prior to App Store submission.
-See the [Deployment](#deployment) section for more information.

 # Lima Classes
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
 An application built using auto layout generally has little or no hard-coded view positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.